 03.02 Complete Walkdown Sample

-walkdown and verify that the selected system is correctly aligned and able to perform its intended safety function(s).
+Completely walkdown accessible areas and verify that the selected system is correctly aligned and able to perform its intended safety function(s).

 Specific Guidance

-review documents to determine the correct system lineup.
+Consider review of documents to determine the correct system lineup.
 Consider plant procedures; abnormal and emergency operating procedures; the updated final safety analysis report; vendor technical manuals; piping and instrument drawings; valve, switch, and breaker lineups; and plant tagout logs.

-review any outstanding maintenance work requests on the system and any deficiencies that could affect the system’s ability to perform its function(s).
+Consider review of any outstanding maintenance work requests on the system and any deficiencies that could affect the system’s ability to perform its function(s).

-review any outstanding design issues, including temporary modifications, operator workarounds, and items that are tracked by the engineering department.
+Consider review of any outstanding design issues, including temporary modifications, operator workarounds, and items that are tracked by the engineering department.

-. review inspection records (e.g., written reports, photographs, or video) associated with normally inaccessible areas that cannot be walked down.
+For the selected system, inspectors should walk down all normally accessible areas.
+For planning purposes, inspectors should coordinate with the licensee to allow for walkdowns of normally inaccessible areas should they become accessible.
+However, the inspection schedule is not required to be developed solely based on the availability of normally inaccessible areas.
+In addition, it is not the intent to force licensees to make a normally inaccessible area of the plant accessible or to place inspectors in harm’s way unnecessarily during performance of this inspection sample.
+Consider review of inspection records (e.g., written reports, photographs, or video) associated with normally inaccessible areas that cannot be walked down.
 In the past, the licensees may have performed and documented inspections of normally inaccessible areas.
+IMC 2515, Appendix D, “Plant Status,” contains additional guidance on normally inaccessible areas.

+For any discrepancies identified during the complete walkdown, verify whether systems/trains credited as being operable or functional were not rendered inoperable, nonfunctional, or degraded.

-the following:
+Consider the following:

 Systems, structures, and components (SSCs) do not exhibit defects, such as corrosion, cracks, missing fasteners, and degraded insulation that would impact function.

-When applicable, degraded SSCs have been entered into the licensee’s corrective action program at the appropriate threshold, and, when applicable, degraded SSCsare being appropriately managed consistent with aging management programs and commitments (e.g., the External Surfaces Monitoring Program, Boric Acid Corrosion Program).
+When applicable, degraded SSCs have been entered into the licensee’s corrective action program at the appropriate threshold, and, when applicable, degraded SSCs, including degraded insulation which potentially can result in corrosion under insulation, are being appropriately managed consistent with aging management programs and commitments (e.g., the External Surfaces Monitoring Program, Boric Acid Corrosion Program).
 Aging management program notebooks and scoping documents developed during the license renewal process are potential inspection resources.

 Valves are correctly positioned and do not show leakage that would impact the function(s) of any given valve.